JoeStrout/descent-into-darkness/help-wanted/coding-tasks.md

 - add "pit" decoration (draws a pit/ladder leading down)
 - enable traveling between levels
 - fix occasional failure of walls to join properly at an inside corner
-- fix occasional failure of renderer to draw some distant geometry off to the side of a near occluder
+- fix occasional failure of renderer to draw some distant geometry off to the side of a nearby occluder